-Moral of the story: having a stash of healthy soups in the freezer can help you and your family eat healthier.
+Having a stash of healthy soups in the freezer can be a game changer.
 In addition to curbing the craving for eating out, a great soup can make a healthy family-friendly dinner OR serve as a quick on-the-go lunch.
 I will say this, once you find a healthy recipe that your family loves, STOCK UP!

 Wait, what’s that you say?
 You haven’t ever ventured into the world of freezing soups?
 Do not fret, my friends.
 That’s OK.
 Take my hand and let me guide you.
 You’ll never go back to throwing away leftovers or letting them go bad in the fridge again.

-- Assemble the recipe and freeze it before cooking.
+- Freezer Meal Option One: Assemble the recipe and freeze it before cooking.
 Oftentimes when making a soup recipe, I will simply double the batch.
 I will cook one for our meal and then freeze the other batch.
 I find it easiest to use a plastic freezer bag for this method.
 When you want to cook it, simply use one of our safe thawing methods and then follow the recipe directions.

-- Cook the soup recipe as normal but freeze leftovers into serving size portions.
+- Freezer Meal Option Two: Cook the soup recipe as normal but freeze leftovers into serving size portions.
 This is my personal favorite method of stocking up on soup.
 Since I like to have soup for lunch, this method allows me to just warm up one or two portions in the microwave or on the stove without wasting the rest of the batch.
 I LOVE using Souper Cubes (picture above) for this type of freezing.

 Ready to eat?
-Here are a few different methods on warming up your soup:
+Here are a few different methods on warming up your (previously cooked) soup:

 - Use a pot on the stove.
-Empty frozen contents into a pot, add a cup of liquid (water or stock) and cover.
+Empty thawed contents into a pot.
 Cook on low and stir occasionally until contents are warmed up and ready to serve!

 - Microwave your soup.
 I use a mixed method of first defrosting the soup until it can be chopped apart and then microwaving it on high for 30-60 second increments until the contents are hot.
 It’s worth mentioning that this method can get messy.
 I often have problems with the soup getting too hot around the edges and making a mess on the walls of my microwave.